Instant Detect

 • Get alerts only when a specific species appears — elephants, hippos, brown bears, whatever you’re tracking

-• Filter out everything except human activity — turning the camera into a silent anti-poaching sensor
+• Filter out everything except human activity — turning the camera into a silent anti-poaching watchman

 • Keep satellite bandwidth (and your team’s attention) focused on signal, not noise